Description of Cisco Router Products

 Configuring Access Lists and Network Security

+department making some clever modifications to your accounting servers.
 The traditional way of protecting such servers is with access lists.
 Access lists filter Internet traffic and determine if a packet is permitted to pass into or out of the network.
 Ideas about how access lists should be designed, where they should be placed, and how physical networks should be structured to allow propper filtering without overloading network links and the routers they connect varry considerably.
 Some corporations choose to invest in commercial "fire wall" products while others will implement minimal access controls at all.
 Still others will invest in the hardware necessary to service access lists at two levels (one router that blocks access to itself and the interrior router and a second, the interrior router, that blocks access to itself, is only accessible from inside or even only from its console, and provides primary access list control.
 This router generally does nothing else besides filtering packets and sending them to its default router or a local host.)

 Which method you choose depends on your needed level of security, your budget, and the particular application for which the protection is needed.
 The decisions that lead to the various scenarios are beyond the scope of this document, however.
 This section intends to focus solely on access list design and implementation for the general case.